alshweke/Simple-Chat-App/Readme.md

 # Real-time Chat Application

 This is a real-time chat application built using Node.js, Express, and Socket.IO.
-The application provides a real-time messaging where users can join existing chat room or create new ones.
+The application provides real-time messaging where users can join existing chat room or create new ones.

 ## Features